List of Fast & Furious characters: Tej Parker

 Tej Parker played by Ludacris is an old friend of Brian and later, the best friend and partner of Roman who allows him to participate in races hosted by him near his garage in Miami.
 Tej does not race anymore, preferring to referee and make money off selling parts out of his garage and also due to what he claims to have stopped him from racing, an injured leg.
 He has an off-on relationship with Suki.
 When Brian needs a place to stay, he allows Brian and Roman to stay in his garage rooms for a while.
 Later, when Brian needs to orchestrate a "scramble" to escape detection by the FBI, Tej shows him another large car garage owned by him, which they use for the scramble.
 Tej and Suki drive Brian and Roman's Mitsubishis out to be intercepted by the FBI, allowing them to continue their mission which shows that he still can drive as well.
-Tej also appeared in Fast Five, Fast & Furious 6, Furious 7, The Fate of the Furious and F9 as part of Dominic and Brian's crew, brought on as their technician expert.
+Tej also appeared in Fast Five, Fast & Furious 6, Furious 7, The Fate of the Furious, F9 and Fast X as part of Dominic's crew, brought on as their technician expert.